NiWeiDaYe/GitSkill/README.md

 ﻿# GitSkill
 Git creat branch is fast！
 Creatreat a new branch is quick and simple!
-Creat a new line for dev!
+Creat a new line for dev branch!